Brother-x86/malleable-rust-loader/README.md

 ## Introduction

-The objectiv of the Malleable rust loader is to load various payload (DLL from memory, Exe, etc...) in a way to evade static analysis.
+The objectiv of the Malleable rust loader is to load various payload (DLL from memory, Exe, etc...) in a way to evade static analysis of Antivirus.
 It can fetch data from various methods and perform multiple data operation to deobfuscate or decrypt payloads and new configuration.

 Loader behavior is define by a config file and is higly customisable.
 At first the loader include initial config file and just before doing anything, there is mecanisms to update the config by a new one.